sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

         sudo apt install linux-headers-$(uname -r) build-essential dkms

+   Or for Ubuntu 20.04, instead run

+        sudo apt install virtualbox-guest-utils virtualbox-guest-dkms

-   In the guest machine window, choose Devices > Insert Guest Additions CD image.
+   (Including for Ubuntu 20.04) In the guest machine window, choose Devices > Insert Guest Additions CD image.
 In the guest, a VBOXADDITIONS window appears; click Run.
+A terminal window will appear, asking if you want to replace versions of additions.
+Enter yes.
+It will say something went wrong.
    Right-click the CD icon on the panel or desktop and Eject the VirtualBox Additions disc.

    In the guest machine window, choose Devices > Shared clipboard > Bidirectional.

-* Reboot.
+* Shut down and make a snapshot.

 * Passwordless sudo

         sudo tee /etc/sudoers.d/passwordless >/dev/null <<< 'vagrant ALL=(ALL) NOPASSWD: ALL'

-* Ubuntu 18.04 uses a swapfile (rather than a swap partition).
+* Ubuntu 18.04+ uses a swapfile (rather than a swap partition).
 Swap shouldn't be necessary and may cause unnecessary churn when backing up the guest image.
 Disable and delete the swapfile.
 (Skip this for Ubuntu 16.04 and earlier, which did not default to swapfiles.)

         sudo swapoff -a && sudo perl -ni -e 'print unless /swapfile/' /etc/fstab && sudo rm -v /swapfile